 Leah Hannaford is Open Education Librarian at Centralia College in Centralia, Washington.
 Leah has been an ACRL member since 2014 and is your ACRL member of the week for April 6, 2015.

-1. Describe yourself in three words: Passionate, Committed, Energetic.
+1. Describe yourself in three words: Ambitious, caring, and energetic.

-3. Describe ACRL in three words: Strategic, Responsive, Progressive.
+3. Describe ACRL in three words: Engaging, community, and committed.

 4. What do you value about ACRL?
 As a new academic librarian I have greatly benefited from ACRL because I have a strong community as a starting point when I need more information on specific aspects of my job.
 I love reading about the different members and how all of our unique perspectives come together with the purpose of assisting our patrons.

 5. What do you, as an academic librarian, contribute to your campus?
 I am the Open Education Librarian here at Centralia.
 I think the best part of my job is being able to assist faculty members with retooling their research or current courses to be openly accessible to our students and colleagues.
 I organize workshops, plan events around open education, and brainstorm with our incredible e-Learning department ways to involve our students in the open education discussion that we’re starting here on campus (which this year includes a Star Wars themed display of “The Open Education Discussion.”)
 Open Education is more than “free textbooks,” it encompasses the re-use of created content in multiple ways which means that I have to get creative with data compatibility options and build our repository in a way that reflects this purpose.